SemanticDialect: Semantic-Aware Mixed-Format Quantization for Video Diffusion Transformers: Block-wise Format Usage

 \section{Block-wise Format Usage}

-Figure~\ref{fig:format_usage} reports the average format usage across layers and denoising timesteps, aggregated over 10 prompts.
+Figure~\ref{fig:format_usage} reports the average format usage across layers and denoising timesteps, averaged over 10 prompts.
 We observe clear layer-specific preferences, but no format collapse (i.e., every format is selected at least occasionally).
-The least-used formats (Formats 16, 21, and 27) appear in the projection layer immediately after (spatial) attention (around 0.1\%), yet they are meaningfully used in other layers, indicating that the model leverages the full format set when beneficial.
+The least-used formats (Formats 16, 21, and 27) appear at around 0.1\% in the projection layer immediately after spatial attention, yet are meaningfully used in other layers.
+This indicates that the full format set is leveraged when beneficial.
 Overall, lower-index formats, which provide a narrower dynamic range (smaller block maxima), are selected more often, consistent with the predominance of small-magnitude normalized values.
 Importantly, usage patterns depend primarily on layer type rather than denoising timestep.
 For example, in Open-Sora 1.0, temporal attention QKV projection (\texttt{attn\_temp.qkv}) shows relatively uniform usage, whereas the final MLP layer (\texttt{mlp.fc2}) consistently concentrates on a few formats (e.g., Formats 28, 22, and 17) even within the same dynamic range group.
-These results suggest that block-wise mixed formats systematically adapt to each layer without any explicit calibration.
+These results suggest that block-wise mixed formats systematically adapt to each layer without explicit calibration.